shirish93/shirish93.github.io/_posts/2024-01-15-LLMs-threats-and-opportunities.md

 ### **Technological Advancements:**

 Imagine LLMs as accessible as smartphones, their power harnessed through intuitive interfaces and user-friendly tools.
 Advancements in model scalability, making LLMs like chatGPT or Gemini available to the average person are not distant dreams.
 However, separating genuine progress from overinflated promises within the LLM landscape is important.
 We must remain grounded in rigorous testing, focusing on objective metrics and real-world impact.
-Open-sourcing models and fostering collaboration will allow users to separate genuine breakthroughs from fleeting trends.
+Open-sourcing models will allow users to separate genuine breakthroughs from fleeting trends.

 __Image by <a href="https://www.freepik.com/free-vector/flat-robot-collection-with-different-poses_1576714.htm#query=stupid%20robot&position=3&from_view=keyword&track=ais&uuid=006c7d73-d299-4adf-9d6f-5e92697a3a9a">Freepik</a>__